forestgeo/fgeo.data/README.md

 ## Database output (raw data)

-  - The database output (raw data) on which this data-package is based can be downloaded from <http://bit.ly/database-output>.
+  - The database output (raw data) on which this data-package is based can be downloaded directly from <http://bit.ly/database-output>.
     This is useful for examples using the data exactly as it is delivered from the database to the users – particularly for examples of reading .csv files and data cleaning.
+You can also download specific files, as follows.
+You can also download each raw dataset individually – see the help file of each dataset.

 ## Code of Conduct